Juris Alunāns

 Juris Alunāns (official name Gustavs Georgs Frīdrihs Alunāns; May 13, 1832 – April 18, 1864) was a Latvian writer and philologist in the Russian Empire.
-He was one of the first contributors of Latvian language.
+He was one of the first contributors of the Latvian language.
 He was one of the members of the Young Latvia movement.

-Alunāns created about 500 neologisms, most of which quickly incorporated in the everyday Latvian language and are still used.
+Alunāns created about 500 neologisms, most of which were quickly incorporated in the everyday Latvian language and are still being used.